- August 1, 2020

-Looking back over various projects these last few months has brought back memories of the many governing boards I have coached and worked with over the years.
-As we prepared for this month’s newsletter, I was reminded me of a weakness that is common to many boards I have been involved with over the years, namely, the need for boards to be effective communicators to stakeholders.
-In this time of tremendous change, with so many people working from home, organizations rapidly shifting gears with many facing daunting economic challenges, effective communication becomes even more critical.
+Looking back over various projects these last few months has brought to the forefront memories of the many governing boards I have coached and worked with over the years.
+As we prepared for this month’s newsletter, I was reminded of a weakness that is common to many boards I have been involved with, namely, the inability of boards to be effective communicators with stakeholders.
+In this time of tremendous change, with so many people working from home, with organizations rapidly shifting gears, with many facing daunting economic challenges, effective communication has become even more critical.

 In teaching governing boards the basics on their responsibilities, I emphasize their responsibility to keep the organization safe from political attacks from within their shareholders or stakeholders.
 It is both demoralizing and destabilizing for management and staff to be working hard, yet be under attack for reasons that are not founded in fact.

 It is not uncommon within the shareholder or stakeholder ranks, that someone seeks to make a name for themselves or gain power by tearing down or creating doubt about an institution.
 Unfortunately, it is all too easily done with a few juicy rumors.
 Just look at the sales of the National Enquirer or other such magazines at supermarkets, and it tells you that we human beings gravitate to the negative.
 Our reasoning?
 It seems safer to assume the worst than to assume and defend that “all is well”, only to be disappointed.

 Shareholders or stakeholders, those whose interests are being represented by board members, must have confidence that their elected representatives are looking out for their interests and are competent.
 When they sense that is not the case, attacks upon the organization easily arise.
 The results are that a majority of the resources of management go into defending the organization rather than fulfilling its purpose and achieving the vision.

 In essence then, it is up to the board members to defend the organization from such attacks